sleemanj/DS3231_Simple/README.md

 Choose the other examples starting with those in "z1_TimeAndDate" for the basis and progressing through to z4_DataLogging for the advanced topics (z1 / z2... is just because the ArduinoIDE doesn't have a good way to sort the Examples).

+## Full Class Reference

+I recommend to just look at the examples which show you how to use all the features, but if you want the nitty-gritty then here is the [full class reference](https://cdn.rawgit.com/sleemanj/DS3231_Simple/4215dc8/docs/html/index.html)

+Thanks to the super kind folks of [RawGit](https://rawgit.com/) and [MaxCDN](http://www.maxcdn.com/)